Aguero addresses retirement talk as Barcelona striker sent support amid heart problems

 Catalunya Radio has reported that the 33-year-old frontman, who only moved to Camp Nou from Manchester City over the summer, may have to hang up his boots on the back of a serious health scare.

-Aguero has been sidelined by a heart problem that will initially keep him out for at least three months, but the forward has now come out on social media to say tests of his fitness are ongoing and he is staying positive.
+Aguero has been sidelined by a condition that will initially keep him out for at least three months, but the forward has now come out on social media to say tests of his fitness are ongoing and he is staying upbeat.

 Editors' Picks